Future City Competition

 The Future City Competition is a national, project-based learning experience.
 This flexible, cross-curricular educational program gives students an opportunity to do the things that engineers do—identify problems; brainstorm ideas; design solutions; test, retest and build; and share their results.
 This process is called the engineering design process.
 With this at its center, Future City is an engaging way to build students’ 21st century skills.

-Students work as a team with an educator and engineer mentor to plan cities using SimCity™ software, research and write solutions to an engineering problem, build tabletop scale models with recycled materials, and present their ideas before judges at Regional Competitions in January.
-Regional winners represent their region at the National Finals in Washington, DC in February.
+Students work as a team with an educator and engineer mentor to plan cities using SimCity™ software, research and write solutions to an engineering problem, build tabletop scale models with recycled materials, and present their ideas before a panel of judges at Regional Competitions.
+Regional winners represent their region at the National Finals.
+This year, due to Covid-19 issues, both the regional and the national competition will be held in a virtual environment.

 Students participating in Future City: